tskit-dev/tutorials/what_is.md

 Mutation on trees are the source of genetic variation.
 :::

-The trees inform us that, for example, the final mutation (at position 987) is inherited by genomes $\mathrm{h}$ to $\mathrm{j}$.
-These genomes must have an *T* at that position, compared to the original value of *G*.
+The trees inform us that, for example, the final mutation (at position 851) is inherited by genomes $\mathrm{i}$ and $\mathrm{j}$.
+These genomes must have an *C* at that position, compared to the original value of *A*.
 In other words, once we know the ancestry, placing a relatively small number of mutations is enough to explain all the observed genetic variation.
 Here's the resulting "variant matrix":